 Get Your Guide is a huge booking system for buying tickets, guided tours and all sorts of activities.
 In one place you can read other travellers’ experiences and book tickets to the Vatican Museums, a cruise on the Danube or a desert safari in Dubai.

 This was our guide with useful tips for visiting Paris.
-If you have a question, we’ll be happy to answer it in the comments below.
+Do you have a question?
+We’ll be happy to answer it in the comments below.
 Have a safe journey!

 More information about Paris